tawasta/survey/survey_portal/README.rst

 * Adds **chatter to portal view**, allowing users to send messages
 * Survey answers are visible only if linked to the logged-in user's partner (`partner_id`)
 * After submission, a **"View in Portal"** button is added to the thank-you screen and PDF view
+  * This can be toggled on/off in backend survey form.

 Configuration